Click the + sign or question to expand and view the answer.

 It is advisable to include the property address and/or parcel number to properly apply the payment.

-Real Estate and Personal Property taxes are paid to the town treasurer from when the tax bills are mailed and available through January 31st.
+Real Estate and Personal Property taxes are paid to the town treasurer from the point of when the tax bills are printed and mailed through January 31st.

-After the 31st of January, the tax collection moves to the Winnebago County Treasurer office and must be mailed or delivered to Winnebago County.
+After the 31st of January, the tax payments are collected by Winnebago County Treasurer office and must be mailed or delivered to Winnebago County, Treasurer Dept.

 Winnebago County Treasurer

 Oshkosh WI 54903-2808

 112 Otter Ave

 Yes, it is posted on the Winnebago County website.

 Viewing is available after tax bills have been printed.